50 Genius Ways to Clean Up Your Garage

 Store lawn chairs

 Here’s how to store your lawn and folding chairs so they’re out of your way.
 Take two pieces of 1×4 lumber (any scrap lumber will do) and create some simple, cheap, and useful brackets on the wall.
-Cut each board 7-3/4 inch long with a 30-degree angle on both ends.
+Cut each board 7-3/4 inches long with a 30-degree angle on both ends.
 Fasten pairs of these brackets with three 2-inch screws to the side of the exposed wall studs, directly across from each other, and you’ve got a perfect place to hang your chairs.
+Give your outdoor space a major upgrade with these items that will transform your backyard into an oasis.

 Don’t waste the high space